stefaweb/Q17-Amplifier/Q17-Mini-1.2 Preview/README.md

 - New C7 footprint can fit Wima MKP2, FKP2 and MKS4 (5mm and 7.5mm pitch).
 - C17 now can fit Wilma FKP3 and MKP10.
 - New C20 can fit Wima FKP2, Vishay MKT and CDE Mica (5mm and 5.9mm pitch).
 - New design for 70% of tracks.
-Removed all the signal VIAS (there were eight).
+Removed all signal VIAS (there were eight).
 - Ground plane on both sides with ground VIAS.
 - Added some optional SMD footprints on the back side.
 - More silkscreen text on back side.